isc-projects/bind9/doc/notes/notes-current.rst

 New Features
 ~~~~~~~~~~~~

-- A new configuration option ``stale-refresh-time`` has been introduced, it
+- A new configuration option, ``stale-refresh-time``, has been
-  allows stale RRset to be served directly from cache for a period of time
+  introduced.
+It allows a stale RRset to be served directly from cache
-  after a failed lookup, before a new attempt to refresh it is made.
+  for a period of time after a failed lookup, before a new attempt to
+  refresh it is made.
 [GL #2066]

 Removed Features
 ~~~~~~~~~~~~~~~~